robfatland/zero2x/Z2JH/redux.md

 ```

-6. Create and run the script that follows:
+6. Create and run the script below.
+You do this *in* the directory created above, $BASE.
+You should not have to change directories to do this.

 ```